aissat/unistate/README.md

 UniState is designed to work with multiple state management approaches, including but not limited to:

-- BLoC (Business Logic Component)
+- BLoC
+- Cubit
 - Provider
+- Getx
 - Riverpod
-- Cubit
 - Custom State Management Solutions

 ## Key Features and Benefits 🌟